thezedt/mr500v1-openwrt/README.md

 #### Signal level LEDs

-Probably starting from [this script](https://forum.openwrt.org/t/cellular-signal-level-indicator/60543/15), adapt it to read signal level with AT commands instead of (unavailable) `uqmi`. `3ginfo-lite` should be able to provide the inspiration for this.
+Probably starting from [this script](https://forum.openwrt.org/t/cellular-signal-level-indicator/60543/15), it can be adapted to read signal level with AT commands instead of (unavailable) `uqmi`. `3ginfo-lite` should be able to provide the inspiration for this.

-### MR500 v1 specific OpenWrt build
+### MR500v1 dedicated OpenWrt build

 I'm aiming to test the router (and modem) stability for about a month of uptime (that's about the maximum connection uptime I've had with the official beta firmwares before connectivity went bust) before putting the extra work in for the next steps.

 > [!TIP]
 > While a dedicated firmware build for MR500v1 would be nice, if you don't care for the incorrect labelling in LuCI you can use the [OpenWrt Firmware Selector](https://firmware-selector.openwrt.org/?target=ramips%2Fmt7621&id=tplink_mr600-v2-eu) right now to build a MR600-based firmware that's usable out-of-the-box (and also after a configuration reset).
-> Simply select the desired OpenWrt release (from those available), then customize the packages list to include`luci-proto-ncm` (the builder will handle the necessary dependencies).
+> Simply select the desired OpenWrt release (from those available), then customize the packages list to include `luci-proto-ncm` (the builder will handle the necessary dependencies).
 You can remove the two existing _qmi_ packages to same some space.
 > Then pre-configure the `wwan` network interface using the **first boot (uci-defaults)** script:
 > `uci set network.wwan0=interface`
 > `uci set network.wwan0.proto='dhcp'`
 > `uci set network.wwan0.device='eth1'`
 > `uci commit network`
-> Finally build and download the custom `sysupgrade` image and use it to flash the router at the second step.
+> Finally build and download the custom `sysupgrade` image and use it to flash the router at the second step (or later as an upgrade).

+### Failsafe

+If you need to boot the MR500 in [failsafe mode](https://openwrt.org/docs/guide-user/troubleshooting/failsafe_and_factory_reset), press the **Reset/WPS** button once or twice while the power led is blinking quickly after power-on.
+After a few seconds the led should start blinking even faster.

+Plug the network cable into the **LAN1 port** as that is the only one active in failsafe mode and connect to 192.168.1.1 via SSH.